FHL Transfer for Chronic Achilles Rupture

 Twelve months later I find I am very careful on uneven ground and mindful not to wear high heels or uncomfortable shoes, but I am back to my previous level of fitness and have lost the few pounds I had gained during my recovery.

 This is how the Foot And Ankle Clinic have had an impact on my life and family and enabled me to continue with the lifestyle so important to me.

 After 3 years of debilitating knee surgery it was with some trepidation that I entered the Foot and Ankle Clinic with a very painful Achilles tendon.
 By the time of my consultation I was unable to fulfil my daily business.
 From the first the experience was reassuring, comfortable and confidence building.
 The operation was performed to my convenience and the aftercare from the 'Clinic' team was second to none.
 Within 9 months the scarring is almost unnoticeable and the function is 100% - and no pain!

 My thanks to all!

 I had a plantar fascia release to my left foot in August 2006.
 I had been suffering constant pain for 2 years prior to my surgery.
 I would like to let all at the Clinic know I no longer experience any pain from my left heel, despite being on my feet all day.

 Many thanks go to him and his team.

 Correction of Equinus Ankle Contracture

 I received first class treatment from start to finish at The Foot and Ankle Clinic.
 I could not find any faults with the service I received and the surgery has transformed my life.
 Prior to the surgery I thought I would never get back to walking with normality.
-Mr Mark Herron and his team at the Priory changed that.
+The surgeon at The Foot and Ankle Clinic at the Priory changed that.